 Right now, grab your calendar and schedule in some time (at least half an hour) every day for the next 3 months that is purely time for yourself.
 After 3 months remember to reassess and fine-tune and then schedule another 3 months worth of time for you.

-If part of your reasons for not following through with these appointments is financial, then make them all two months apart and start a separate savings account where you can deposit a small amount each week that will cover the cost of your bi-monthly appointments.
-See if there’s someone you can trade your skills with for their services such as a massage or facial; or alternatively treat yourself the best way you can at home.
+If part of your reasons for not following through with these appointments is financial, then you can make the appointments further apart if you need to and start a separate savings account where you can deposit a small amount each week that will cover the cost of those appointments, or alternatively treat yourself the best way you can at home.
 For example if you’d love a massage but can’t afford it right now you can turn the lights off in the bathroom, light a couple of scented candles and put on some soothing music.
 Then put on a pair of loofah mits and give yourself a dry body scrub.
 Always work towards the heart area in nice long strokes.
 Then fill your bathtub with hot water, some Epsom salts and few drops of essential oil and have a soak for about 20 minutes.
 Once you’re done, rub in some rich moisturiser or a body oil and you’ll come out with your muscles feeling relaxed, your skin silky smooth and your mind relaxed.
-Is it the same as a massage?
-Not really; but you’ll get some great benefits from it anyway.

 No, Thank You

 How many times do you say yes to someone when you really want to say no?
-Many women find that they don’t want to disappoint others and so continually say yes to things when they really don’t have the time, the interest, the capability etc and so learning to say no graciously is an important skill to have and while it can be really tricky but it can be done.
-We don’t like to disappoint people, we don’t want to feel guilty for letting someone else down or we simply want people to like us, so we continue to say yes to things we’d rather say no to.
-You can never control how someone else is going to react to a No response so all you can control is how you offer your response and you can learn to do it graciously and truthfully so you don’t have to feel guilty when we give our response.
+Many of us find that we don’t want to disappoint others and so continually say yes to things when we really don’t have the time, the interest or the capacity, and so learning to say no graciously is an important skill to have.
+We don’t like to disappoint people, we don’t want to feel guilty for letting someone else down, or we simply want people to like us, so we continue to say yes to things we’d rather say no to.
+You can never control how someone else is going to react to a No response so all you can control is how you offer your response and you can learn to do it graciously and truthfully so you don’t have to feel guilty when you give your response.

 Make a commitment to yourself now that you’ll stop automatically saying yes to everything.
 When you begin saying no to people, check in with yourself and see how you feel.
 Notice what worked in the conversation and what you’d change next time around and you’ll soon notice the more you can say no to people, the more comfortable it becomes for you and soon you’ll only be saying yes to the things you actually want to do.